Reactions of the Eastern Orthodox churches to the 2018 Moscow–Constantinople schism: Bulgarian Orthodox Church

 The Bulgarian Orthodox Church (BOC) first said it could not comment.
 On 15 December, Metropolitan Daniel (Nikolov) of Vidin, in an interview published on the official website of the BOC, declared the Ukrainian unification council was uncanonical and that the project to create an autocephalous church in Ukraine was only political.

 On 17 May 2019, Metropolitan Daniel (Nikolov) of Vidin sent a letter to all the Metropolitans of the Church of Greece telling them that the actions of the Ecumenical Patriarch "destroy, threaten and damage the Orthodox Church's unity and catholicity.
 In our opinion, the Orthodox Church is at a crossroads: show its catholic wisdom and protect unity, holiness, universality and apostolicity, or choose the path of Eastern papism, repeating the sad history of 1054."
 However, the Holy Synod of the BOC declared on 12 June 2019 after its meeting that the letter of Metropolitan Daniel "is his personal view.
 The Holy Synod is categorically differentiated.
 In the questions raised by Metropolitan Daniel, the Synod has no solution."

 On 12 June, due to the pro-ROC actions of Metropolitan Daniel (Nikolov) - the unauthorized distribution of anti-Constantinople letters to representatives of local churches and a trip to Moscow without the blessing of the Patriarch and the Synod, the Patriarch and the Synod having declared those actions harmed the Bulgarian Orthodox Church and the national security of Bulgaria -, both Bulgarian metropolites Nikolai of Plovdiv and Daniel (Nikolov) of Vidin announced they broke the Eucharistic communion between each others, refused to pray for each others, to recognize each others' existence and to serve each others.
 Allegedly, 75% of the BOC supports Nikolai of Plovdiv, while 25% supports Daniel of Vidin.

 In August 2024, newly-elected-Patriarch Daniel said in a conversation with the US ambassador to Bulgaria that the "canonical" UOC-MP is experiencing "various restrictions" due to allegedly discriminatory policies, stressing the imposition of restrictions on religious freedom, freedom of worship, the forcible confiscation of church property and the promotion of hate speech.

 Church of Jerusalem

 On 18 April 2019, the primates of the Church of Cyprus, the Church of Alexandria, the Church of Antioch, and the Church of Jerusalem gathered.
 They released a communiqué in which they write that among other things they "looked into the problems that arose after granting autocephaly to the Orthodox Church in Ukraine".
 The primates of Alexandria, Antioch and Jerusalem supported the "initiative of mediation" of the primate of the Church of Cyprus.

 On 16 May 2019, Patriarch of Jerusalem Theophilos III met with representatives of the Russian Imperial Orthodox Palestine Society.
 In his thank you speech, Theophilos III called the Church of Jerusalem "the Mother of all the Churches" and "the guarantor of the unity of the Orthodox Church".
-The Ecumenical Patriarchate claims to be the only be the guarantor of Orthodox unity.
+The Ecumenical Patriarchate claims to be the only guarantor of Orthodox unity.